-The department supervisor (designated clinical instructor) completes a Troy Hospital Clinical Performance Evaluation for each student at the end of the clinical assignment.
+The designated technologist completes a Troy Hospital Clinical Performance Evaluation for each student at the end of the clinical assignment.
 The evaluation grade constitutes a specific percent of the total clinical course grade for each student.
 Student performance and the evaluation tool are based on the following objectives: